Why do Cats Eat Grass? And Should They?

 It remains strange that a clade of obligate carnivores that lack the enzymes to effectively break down plant matter 9, would frequently seek out greenery.

-Plus, cats have specialised dentition that are incapable of grinding plant material for digestion 10.
+Plus, cats have specialised dentition that are incapable of grinding plant material in preparation for digestion 10.
 They mostly gnaw through or pluck off pieces of grass and simply swallow them.

 Even more puzzling is that plant matter mostly passes through the digestive tract virtually undigested.
 Blades of grass in their scats are often visible to the naked eye.